-- there are three (4.6Ice Rink Floor Concrete.1Reporting and Testthe Consultant a - Results - logistics permit additional trucks.
-The Contractor is to ensure there are three (3) testers per pouring truck..1 Electronic copy of test reports and log must be transmitted to the Consultant as soon as the tests are completed and results are available..2 The Consultant shall document and evaluate all test results as they become available.
-The overall project test results shall with a pre-set acceptable standard deviation.
+4.6 Ice Rink Floor Concrete Reporting and Test Results

+- .15 Pour one truck at a time unless testing capacity and site logistics permit additional trucks.
+The Contractor is to ensure there are three (3) testers per pouring truck. - .1 Electronic copy of test reports and log must be transmitted to the Consultant as soon as the tests are completed and results are available. - .2 The Consultant shall document and evaluate all test results as they become available.
+The overall project test results shall meet or exceed specification and the results shall be precise with a pre-set acceptable standard deviation. - .3 For each test category there shall be an acceptable maximum standard deviation comprised of all test results taken over the project duration, and there shall be a 'Global' testing minimum or maximum (whichever is the limiting factor).
+These values are summarized for all regularly measured quantities in the table below: